3BRS/sylius-contact-form-plugin/README.md

         resource: "@ThreeBRSSyliusContactFormPlugin/config/routing.yml"
     ```

-1. Define parameters in `.env` file
+5. Define parameters in `.env` file (or whenever you keep your environment variables):

     ```
     # Recaptcha public key setter for contact form